 Thyroid cancer begins in the thyroid gland, which is located in the front of the neck just below the larynx (voice box).
-Thyroid cancer starts when the cells in the thyroid begin to change, grow uncontrollably, and eventually form a tumor.
+Thyroid cancer starts when the cells in the thyroid begin to change and grow uncontrollably, forming a mass called a tumor.
 There are two types of tumors: benign (noncancerous) and malignant (cancerous, meaning that it can spread to other parts of the body).
 Thyroid tumors can also be called nodules, and 90% of all thyroid nodules are benign.

 About the thyroid

 The thyroid gland is part of the endocrine system, which regulates hormones in the body.
 The thyroid gland absorbs iodine from the bloodstream to produce thyroid hormones, which regulate a person’s metabolism.

 A normal gland has two lobes, one on each side of the windpipe, joined by a narrow strip of tissue called the isthmus.
 A healthy thyroid gland is barely palpable (capable of being touched or felt).
 If a tumor develops in the thyroid, it is felt as a lump in the neck.
 A swollen or enlarged thyroid gland is called a goiter, which may be due to a person not getting enough iodine.
 However, most Americans receive enough iodine from salt, and a goiter under these circumstances is caused by other reasons.

 Types of thyroid cancer

 The thyroid gland contains two types of cells: follicular cells and C cells.
 Follicular cells are responsible for the production of thyroid hormone.
 C cells make calcitonin, a hormone that participates in calcium metabolism.
 There are four main types of thyroid cancer: